 MSU Vietnam Memorial

 In 1983, the Vietnam War Memorial was dedicated by the Minnesota State University, Mankato Vets’ Club.
-The inscription, “For those who fought for it, freedom has a taste the protected will never know,” was submitted by John Domeier, a Vietnam veteran; the actual author is unknown.
-The memorial was designed by Mark Dragan, at that time a junior at Mankato State University, and a veteran of the United States Air Force.
+The inscription, “For those who fought for it, freedom has a taste the protected will never know,” was submitted by John Domeier, a Vietnam veteran.
+The actual author is unknown.
+The memorial was designed by US Air Force veteran Mark Dragan, a Minnesota State University junior at the time.

 Highland Park Civil War Site